 4. Fun Math Activities: Outdoor Math Scavenger Hunt

 Want to get your students some fresh air and to get moving?
-Take them outside with a scavenger hunt!
+Have them go on a scavenger hunt outside!

 This does not have to be anything fancy and can cover math topics.
 All you need to do is create a list of 5-10 things you would like them to find outside, partner them up, and watch them explore.